i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/events-alerts/viewing-events/resources-status.md

 For instance, if you type "rta", all resources containing "rta" in one of the above fields will be displayed (e.g. a metaservice called **Ping-RTA-Average**).

-However, you can do a much more specific search using the [Centreon Query Language](#cql-criteria).
+However, you can do a much more specific search using the [i-Vertix Query Language](#cql-criteria).
 This language allows you to search only in one or several fields.

 #### CQL criteria